RichardBack/PetHotelManagement/README.md

 The transition of **The Dogs Cats Hotel** from Java to Python effectively demonstrates:

-1. **Employ strategies for building collaborative environments**: By collaborating and solving technical challenges during the transition, diverse perspectives were engaged to support decision-making in adapting the application (**aligned with Course Outcome 1**).
+1. **Employ strategies for building collaborative environments**: By collaborating and solving technical challenges during the transition, diverse perspectives were engaged in supporting decision-making in adapting the application (**aligned with Course Outcome 1**).

 2. **Professional communication of technical decisions**: Clear documentation and explanations of technical adaptations for varied audiences demonstrated strong written, oral, and visual communication skills (**aligned with Course Outcome 2**).